When I first saw the photo above of Dinant, I was smitten. (Well, who wouldn’t be?)

 By plane.
 The closest airports are Brussels, Charleroi (Brussels South Charleroi Airport) and Liège.

-Where to Stay in Dinant
+» Where to Stay (Dinant Accommodations)

 Given the size of the town there are only around a handful of hotels in the city and what I would highly recommend is Ibis Hotel which is the highest-rated accommodation in Dinant.
 We stayed here during the duration of our trip and it was pleasant; I especially loved how it was located just by the river!